romana/romana.github.io/faq/faq.md

 #### 4. Will Romana run in AWS?

 Yes.
 Romana supports [kops](https://github.com/kubernetes/kops), the popular AWS installation and operations project for Kubernetes.
 Romana allows Kubernetes clusters to use native VPC networking across availability zones.
-Romana avoids the VPC route limitations by aggregating routes to stay within the 50 route.
+Romana avoids the VPC route limitations by aggregating routes to stay within the 50 route limit.
 More details [here](/deploy_romana/public_cloud/)

 ---